Theodlz/frigate/visualizations/visualizations.md

 # Visualizing ZTF alerts

 This directory contains tools to visualize the ZTF alert data which can be retrieved with Frigate.
 An example parquet file, modeling the data retrieved by Frigate for a single night of alerts, is saved in the [example_data directory](./example_data) and can be used to test these plotting options.
 An introduction to analyzing ZTF alerts can be found in the notebook [intro_to_frigate](./intro_to_frigate.ipynb).
+Additional analysis tools are demonstrated in [advanced_vis_frigate](./advanced_vis_frigate.ipynb).

 Additional development of these visualization tools can be found on this [Miro board](https://miro.com/app/board/uXjVIHR3y_Y=/).

+A library of plots is also shown in [these slides](https://docs.google.com/presentation/d/1tLZ_QJ0cQXdJHL7PKWDfVQ4HYYZ_ksNrbPm6PHHAa6w/edit?usp=sharing)

 <br><br>

+### Guiding questions

+Which alerts are we sending that are never looked at and don't need to be sent (filter efficiency)?

+Which alerts are we sending that are never looked at but are interesting (filter gap analysis, maybe)?

+### Target outcomes

+Make suggestions for improvements to filter efficiency

+Provide the community with tools to better understand filter performance, and to build filters

+Find interesting unfiltered objects / unexplored areas of parameter space

+### Plots and tools overview

+Basic distributions: histograms, violin plots, scatter plots, corner plots, pair plots

+Feature importance: Pearson correlation matrix; Random forest mean difference in impurity and feature permutation; Principle Component Analysis

+Visualize filters: chord diagram,

+Visualize high dimensional data: t-SNE, UMAP, parallel histogram plots

 ### t-SNE